tomfisher/timbus-context-population-tools-tacet/Readme.md

 ## Running TACET

-One way to use the tool is to take the source code and start the tool directly via its *.jar or via an IDE (e.g. Eclipse) by running the MasterController.java.
+One way to use the tool is to import the source code as "existing file or project" into your Eclipse IDE and run one of them "as eclipse project".

 ### Import - Best Practice